Montana-Media-Arts/MART120-Fall2022/modules/week-1/_posts/2017-01-05-class-overview.md

     <li>The advantage of the GitHub issues forum is its advanced system for including formatted code.
 Formatted code helps with problem-solving.</li>
     </ul>
 </li>
-<li>Go to the 127 Media Arts Lab -- You can access this lab 24 hours a day with your GrizCard.</li>
 <li>Get help from <a href="https://montana-media-arts.github.io/120_CreativeCoding1-Fall2022/instructors/#instructor-prof-michael-cassens">Michael Cassens</a> -- use me!
 That's why I am here!
     <ul>
     <li>If you have a problem, please contact me.
 I am in my office a lot beyond my office hours, and I can work through Skype, TeamViewer, and Zoom.
 Let me know!